benhprentice/ExoplanetHabitabilityClassification/README.md

 ## Experiments

+* We used a cross validation score to score the model.
+* The main metric we used to determine if our model was working well was by watching for when the model would correctly label the labels of planet-habitablity as 1 or 2, a bad model would label everything as class label 0
+* Our models significantly outperformed the baseline models.
+Our early cross-validation scores were 0.6, but we were able to achieve 0.99

 # ADD HERE

-This section should only contain final version of the experiments.
-Please use visualizations whenever possible.
-* Describe how did you evaluate your solution
-  * What evaluation metrics did you use?
-  - We used a cross validation score to score the model.
-    The main metric we used to determine if our model was working well was by watching for when the model would correctly label the labels of planet-habitablity as 1 or 2, a bad model would label everything as class label 0
-* Describe a baseline model.
-  * How much did your model outperform the baseline?
-  Our models significantly outperformed the baseline models.
-Our early cross-validation scores were 0.6, but we were able to achieve 0.99
 * Were there other models evaluated on the same dataset(s)?
   * How did your model do in comparison to theirs?
   * Show graphs/tables with results